cxc10-com/C10-Index_WhitePaper/C10_Index_WhitePaper_EN.md

 ## 11. Disclaimer

-This document is for informational purposes only and does not constitute investment advice or an offer to buy or sell any security or cryptoasset.
+This document is for informational purposes only and does not constitute investment advice or an offer to buy or sell any cryptoasset.
 Cryptoassets are highly volatile and may result in a total loss of value.
-While the administrator seeks to ensure the accuracy of the Index and this methodology, no guarantee is given, and the methodology may be amended in accordance with the governance policy.
+The Index methodology may be changed under the applicable governance policy.
 Past performance is not indicative of future results.